 Start with a comprehensive on-demand help portal.
 This should include walkthroughs and videos as well as a growing list of FAQS.

 If you don't have a big budget, stick with chat and email support.
+You could even use a video call SDK to get this functionality on your app quickly.
 Data shows that customers prefer chat support for most issues over phone so you're unlikely to damage relationships with this approach.
 Moreover, 1 customer support rep can manage 5x-10x more support tickets via chat and email vs. phone.

 It's a good idea to build canned responses and insertable links every time you receive a repeat question, as well as to create trigger-based campaigns using email automation software such as AWeber.
 For example, if a user has opened up the help document and clicked through to it at least twice but still hasn't figured out how to use your product, you can send them an email with a link to another help document that walks them through the process step by step.